mynona/vapor-oauth-example/README.md

 Open ID Provider (OAuth server)

-* oauth/authorize | Authorization flow
+* /oauth/authorize | Authorization flow
-* oauth/token | Exchange refresh token for new access token
+* /oauth/token | Exchange refresh token for new access token
-* oauth/token_info | Token introspection
+* /oauth/token_info | Token introspection
-* .well-known/.well-known/jwks.json | Receive a list of the public RSA keys to validate signatures
+* /.well-known/.well-known/jwks.json | Receive a list of the public RSA keys to validate signatures
-* .well-known/openid-configuration | JSON formatted document with the metadata that identifies all the available endpoints
+* /.well-known/openid-configuration | JSON formatted document with the metadata that identifies all the available endpoints
-* oauth/login | Customized route to offer a simple sign-in form
+* /oauth/login | Customized route to offer a simple sign-in form

 Customized routes on the relying party (client) side

 * /client-login | Start authorization flow
 * /callback | Retrieve authorization code; request acess_token and refresh_token
 * /refresh | Exchange refresh_token for a new access_token
-* /introspection | Example of a protected page that calls the oauth/token_info endpoint
+* /introspection-test | Page that calls the /oauth/token_info endpoint